temporalio/documentation/docs/content/how-to-spawn-a-workflow-execution-in-go.md

 Start the preceding process by running `go run <filename>.go`.

-Notice that that the Task Queue name is the same as the name provided [when a new Worker is created](#).
+Notice that that the Task Queue name is the same as the name provided when a new Worker is created.

 <!--
 <RelatedReadList
-readliststring="What is a Workflow Execution?#?g|
 How to customize the name of the Workflow Type?#?g"
 />
 -->